Architecture overview

 | Run the extension locally | Development — Setup + F5 workflow |

-| Add a new VS Code setting | apps/modeler-plugin/package.json → contributes.configuration + VsCodeSettings reader |
+| Add a new VS Code setting | apps/vscode-plugin/package.json → contributes.configuration + VsCodeSettings reader |

 | Add a new webview message type | libs/shared/src/lib/modeler.ts — add the class, re-export, consume in both ends |